MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/availability-groups/troubleshooting-automatic-failover-problems.md

     This situation can occur if the failover is made to a SQL Server secondary replica that has a busy existing workload.
 This could delay SQL Server's response to the HADR health connection request attempt and prevent a successful failover attempt.

-1. To determine whether there is pressure on system schedulers, use SQL Server Management Studio to run the following script on the secondary replica:
+1. To determine whether there's pressure on system schedulers, use SQL Server Management Studio to run the following script on the secondary replica:

     ```sql
     USE MASTER